How to Pick the Right Fertility Supplements

 - Over-supplementation should be based on a doctor’s recommendation.
 While some is good, more is better…right?
 Not always.
 I have seen my share of clients who have started taking fertility “boosting” supplements on top of their prenatal vitamins and a result is consuming WAY too much of certain nutrients.
 While women certainly benefit from supplementation of nutrients during this time in their lives, taking in too much may result in some consequences of their own.
 Anything beyond what your doctor recommended should be green-lighted before it’s use.

 - Supplementation from pills are recommended if getting the same amount of the nutrient from a food source is not an option.
 Can I get the client to consume the same amount of nutrients through food?
 Many clients are taking a TON of nutritional supplements based off of suggestions from social media or their docs.
 I always prefer food over pills, and whenever possible I determine whether a simple food addition can be used instead of a pill.
 I see a better compliance with clients when food is being prescribed, I don’t have to question quality, and in some cases absorption is better.
-When I see a client taking a selenium supplement, I try and get them to eat a Brazil nut instead.
-Lycopene supplementation going on?
-Considering eating one tomato-rich dish or serving of watermelon may do the same job, and is much yummier.
+For example, when I see a client taking a selenium supplement, I try and get them to eat a Brazil nut instead.

 - If probiotics are being mail-ordered, make sure they are being delivered appropriately if the supplement is not heat-resistant.
 Many probiotics are heat-sensitive and will essentially die if they are heated beyond 100 degrees (F).
 If this is the case for yours, make sure that you are not ordering from a company that offers quick delivery and will ship with an ice pack.
 Otherwise, having your probiotics sitting in the hot UPS truck may cook them to the point that they are essentially useless to your body.